Friday, May 21, 2010

 Acanthus 'Whitewater'

-Similar to Acanthus mollis 'Tasmanian Angel' but is much more vigorous, forming a foliage clump up to 3 x 6.5 feet.
+Similar to Acanthus mollis 'Tasmanian Angel' but is much more vigorous, forming a foliage clump up to 1.7 x 1.8 feet in 1.5 years, eventually to 3 x 6.5 feet.

 The foliage is often all white upon emerging, soon turning to deep green and boldly bordered and splashed white.
 This can be a most stunning foliage focal plant.